FlowTS: Time Series Generation via Rectified Flow

-Compared to Diffusion-TS~\citep{yuan2024diffusionts}, FM-TS not only delivers superior performance across various settings but also demonstrates significantly better efficiency in both training and inference.
-To evaluate training efficiency, we benchmarked FM-TS and Diffusion-TS across multiple training epochs on the Energy dataset.
-As shown in Figure~\ref{eff}, We observe that FM-TS consistently achieves superior FID scores compared to Diffusion-TS, with training epochs ranging from 2,500 to 25,000.
-Notably, FM-TS outperforms even with as few as 30 iterations ($N=30$), whereas Diffusion-TS can not achieve even with 200 inference steps.
-The observed efficiency in terms of required iterations $N$ can be attributed to the straightness property of rectified flow matching, a phenomenon extensively studied by \cite{liu2022flow}.
+\textbf{Training Efficiency} To evaluate training efficiency, we benchmarked \textsc{FlowTS} and Diffusion-TS across multiple training iterations on the \textit{Energy} dataset.
+As shown in Figure~\ref{fig:eff}, \textsc{FlowTS} consistently outperforms Diffusion-TS in achieving superior FID scores, with training iterations ranging from 2,500 to 25,000.
+Remarkably, \textsc{FlowTS} achieves superior performance with only 30 sampling iterations ($N=30$) after just 2,500 training iterations, whereas Diffusion-TS fails to reach the same level of efficiency even with 200 inference steps ($N=200$) after 10,000 training iterations.

-To further assess inference efficiency, we compared the final models of FM-TS and Diffusion-TS, testing different numbers of iterations ($N$) during sampling for inference.
-As seen in Figure~\ref{timefid}, FM-TS not only delivers better performance but also achieves faster inference times compared to Diffusion-TS, highlighting its efficiency advantages.
-This empirical evidence indicates that FM-TS is capable of facilitating more rapid and accurate time series generation.